PyRepair/maniple/prompt-results/single-prompt/106-subset/gpt-3.5-turbo/keras/38/answer_error_test_2.md

-To fix the bug, you need to remove the assertion that checks the
+To fix the bug in the code, we need to replace the assertion